-- Place rack in upper and lower thirds of your oven and preheat oven to 425 degrees F. Line two rimmed baking sheets with foil, then brush with 1/2 tablespoon olive oil each.
-Slice potatoes into 1/2 to 1/4 inch cross-sections (use a mandolin if you have one.)
-Arrange slices in a single layer on the oiled baking sheets, then brush tops with remaining olive oil.
+- If necessary, move the racks to the upper and lower thirds of the oven.
+Increase the oven temperature to 425 degrees F. Line two rimmed baking sheets with foil (if reusing one of the bacon sheets, change out the foil for a fresh piece).
+Brush sheets with 1/2 tablespoon olive oil each.
+With a mandoline or very sharp knife, slice the sweet potatoes into 1/2- to 1/4-inch slices.
+Arrange the slices in a single layer on the oiled baking sheets, then brush tops with the remaining 1 tablespoon olive oil.
 Sprinkle with 1 teaspoon salt and black pepper.
-Roast for 20-25 minutes, until golden brown underneath, rotating the pans 180 degrees and changing their positions on the upper/lower racks halfway through.
-Flip, then roast for an additional 8 minutes.
-Remove from oven, sprinkle with cheddar, then return to oven and bake for an additional 3 minutes, until the cheese is melted and bubbly.
+Bake for 20 to 25 minutes, until golden brown underneath, rotating the pans 180 degrees and changing their positions on the upper/lower racks halfway through.
+Remove the pans from the oven, flip the slices over, then roast for an additional 8 to 11 minutes, until golden on top.

-- Meanwhile, in a small bowl, combine the avocado, Greek yogurt, lime juice, remaining 1/4 teaspoon salt, and smoked paprika.
-Mash lightly with a fork, but still leave the mixture slightly chunky.
+- Meanwhile, in a small bowl, combine the avocado, lime juice, remaining 1/4 teaspoon salt, and smoked paprika.
+Mash lightly with a fork, leaving the mixture slightly chunky.
 Set aside.

-- Once the crisps have baked, top each with a dollop of the avocado mixture, chopped bacon, and cilantro.
+- Transfer the baked sweet potato slices to a serving plate.
+Top each with a dollop of the avocado mixture, chopped bacon, and cilantro.
 Serve warm or at room temperature.